 Dr. David Ross Cheriton is a distinguished Computer Science alumnus of the University of Waterloo Faculty of Mathematics.
 Dr. Cheriton received his MMath and PhD in Computer Science from Waterloo in 1974 and 1978, respectively.
-A Professor of Computer Science at Stanford University, he heads the Stanford University Distributed Systems Group.
-He is widely known for his extraordinary research contributions in high-performance scalable distributed systems, Internet architecture and hardware-software interaction, and the successful commercialization of his research results.
+He is a Professor Emeritus of Computer Science at Stanford University and is widely known for his extraordinary research contributions in high-performance scalable distributed systems, Internet architecture and hardware-software interaction; and the successful commercialization of his research results.

 David R. Cheriton Graduate Scholarships, valued between $10,000 and $20,000, are awarded annually to forty to seventy-five full-time Waterloo graduate students in the David R. Cheriton School of Computer Science and are open to Canadian and International students holding a student visa.

 - Cheriton Scholarships are awarded to our best students, on the basis of scholastic excellence and a demonstrated interest in research that addresses problems associated with designing and implementing efficient and reliable computing systems, along with their effective integration.
 This includes research problems that span traditional areas of Computer Science from scientific computing to algorithms to distributed systems and networks.

 - There are two types of Cheriton scholarships:

 Type 1: These scholarships provide a $10,000 salary supplement to the student, with the supervisor providing the usual amount of RA support.
 These go to our very top students on the basis of academic excellence.
 They can be awarded both as entrance scholarships and as scholarships to continuing students.
 Approximately 80% of the Cheriton Graduate Scholarship Funds will be used to fund about 60 Type I scholarships.